asymetrixs/Aspire.For.MailKit/README.md

 ```

 ### Client

-In your client that is hosted by Aspire, integrate like so:
+In your client hosted by Aspire, integrate like so:

 ```csharp
 builder.AddMailKitClient("SmtpServer");
 ```

 Then inject the `MailKitClientFactory` like so into your controller or service: